There is nothing that does not consist of atoms. Nothing!?

 Is it any wonder that we can become confused when learning chemistry - unless all parties in a conversation know precisely which meaning is intended!

-That is, each molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).
+That is, each water molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).

 Carbon dioxide: The number of atoms of each element in the molecules is: